UPS Guide — Why Switchover Speed Matters for Medical Devices & Electronics | ZiaVolt

 ★ Excellent

-0–20ms — Invisible to all devices.
+10ms — Invisible to all devices.
 CPAP motors keep running.
 Computers don't flicker.
 Oxygen concentrators don't alarm.
-Medical-grade protection.
+Medical-grade protection at a portable price.

 ✓ Good

-20–30ms — Fine for most electronics.
-CPAP works.
+15–20ms — Fine for most electronics and CPAP.
 Computers stay on.
 Routers don't reset.
-The standard for quality home backup.
+Good protection for home backup.

 100ms+ — Computers reboot.
 Routers reset.
 CPAP stops completely.
 Medical devices alarm.
-This is not UPS — it's just a power station.
+This is not UPS — it's just a power station with a slow handoff.

 100ms+